Direct applications to Deakin for Trimester 1 2020 close 23 February 2020

 Admission is based on:

-• At least two years relevant professional work experience^ that demonstrates comprehensive knowledge in a financial planning environment OR
+- At least two years of relevant professional work experience^ that demonstrates comprehensive knowledge in a financial planning environment OR

 For more information on the Admission Criteria and Selection (Higher Education Courses) Policy visit Deakin Policy Library.